Radiation Oncology

 University of Ibadan College of Medicine

-Our program was highly recommended to Niyi by one of his colleagues.
-He felt that our program has great faculty-to-resident relationships with diverse backgrounds, as well as faculty who are interested in the growth and well-being of the residents.
-His research interests include breast, prostate, and cervical cancers; molecular determinants and risk factors in oncology system/quality improvement; and global oncology.
+The University of Maryland program was highly recommended to Niyi by one of his colleagues.
+He feels that our program has great faculty-to-resident relationships and people from diverse backgrounds, as well as faculty who are interested in the growth and well-being of the residents.
+His research interests include breast, prostate, and cervical cancers, molecular determinants and risk factors in oncology system/quality improvement, and global oncology.

 Austin Thompson